ShoreShop/ShoreModel_Benchmark/README.md

    - Inside the submission folder, create a subfolder named ModelName_AuthorInitials.
 Replace ModelName with the name of your model and AuthorInitials with your initials.
 3. Place Your Prediction Files:
    - Copy your completed prediction files (shorelines_prediction_short.csv and/or shorelines_prediction_long.csv) into the subfolder created in Step 2.
-4. Provide Your Model Description:
+4. Provide Your Model Description (example is [here](https://github.com/yongjingmao/ShoreModel_Benchmark/blob/main/submissions/ShoreFor/README.md)):
    - Include a README.md file providing a clear description of the model you used.
-   - Copy and complete the labelling checkbox to the README.md.
+   - Copy and complete the model classification checkboxes to the README.md.
 5. Include Your Code (Optional):
    - Create another subfolder within the algorithm folder named ModelName_AuthorInitials.
    - Copy your commented code into this subfolder.